 “Whatever you say, Aggy,” Dom said airily, waving an arbitrary hand.

-At this, Dom got a weird look on her face, as if her insides were being twisted together.
-Her lips tightened into a barely visible line and her eyes misted over with something unnamable.
+At this, Dom's playful expression rapidly changed, her face adopting a weird, exasperated look that made it seem as if she'd just remembered a particularily unpleasant chore she had to perform.
+Her lips tightened into a barely visible line, eyes misted over with something unnamable.
 “Oh, yeah.
 Nora.”

 “So...let’s just drop this, alright?”

 There was a beat of silence.
 Something about the way Dom had seemed so ready to forget everything after the mere mention of Nora bothered me, nagging like a persistent jab in the side, but I didn’t question it.
 I was just thankful that the topic was over with and we could continue the rest of this class in peace, without the P-word ever being brought up again.
 Maybe we could even go out for frozen yogurt after class.
 No worries.
 No confusion.
 No pesky thoughts about the boy who’s hated me since we’ve laid eyes on each other.
 Just left-over endorphins and fat-free Pinkberry.
 Wonderful.

 We were in Boat Pose when Dom finally spoke up again.

 “I still think you should talk to him,” she said, and I literally had to bite my cheek in frustration.
 I mean, honestly!
 This was the girl who once tried to stab Evelyn with a shank made of lipstick and tape!
 Lipstick and tape!
 And now she wanted to act all responsible and Agony Aunt-ish?

 “Dom!”
 My voice came out whinier than expected.
 Then again, I was in an extremely uncomfortable yoga position, my abs were burning, and it was getting difficult to breathe.
 Shit happens.
 “I thought we dropped this!”